en

 v. leave out or exclude (someone or something), either intentionally or forgetfully

-You can omit the preposition in this sentence.
+You've omitted the preposition in this sentence.

 For now I omit the garlic belches, and the blast of wind, stinking breaths: there are many who are troubled by secret diseases, and every disease has its infection.